rmjordas/alys/docs/Home.md

 ##### Generic

-This group contains all rule-sets that normalizes or resets the default user agent styles.
+The _Generic_ group contains all rulesets that "normalizes" or resets the default browser styles.

 ```css
 @import 'normalys.css';